Vinsanity/Rudiments-Stack/readme.md

 Capistrano deploys your application into a symlinked `current/` directory on your server, so you'll need to set your document root to that folder.

 - **[Ruby Gems](https://rubygems.org/pages/download)**: Rudiments Stack uses multiple gems so you should make sure this is installed or updated to the latest version first.
 - **[Bundler](http://bundler.io/)**: Rudiments Stack uses Bundler as a Ruby Dependency manager.
 - **[WP-CLI](http://wp-cli.org/)**: Rudiments Stack also requires the automation of WordPress functions directly in the Command Line.
 These commands are required on all stages (local, staging, production, etc.) so be sure to install this toll on all stages.
 - **[Node.js and npm](https://docs.npmjs.com/getting-started/installing-node)**: Node.js and npm are required to manage theme development dependancies.
-- **[Bower](http://bower.io/)**: Rudiments Stack uses bower as a theme development package manager for your frameworks, libraries, and utilities.
-- **[Grunt](http://gruntjs.com/getting-started)**: Rudiments stack uses Grunt as a theme development task and build manager.
+- **[Gulp](http://gulpjs.com/)**: Rudiments stack uses Gulp as a theme development task and build manager.

 *Why am I installing all this stuff?*
 Because it is a "Stack".
 Also, you're a professional.
 Your application should be treated the same way.
 - - -

 ## Installation